wombleton/gitlaw-nz/acts/C/Coroners Act 2006.md

     *   (d) documents prepared under [section 120(1)(a)][136] (coroner may by written notice require person to supply information or documents or other things).

-    Compare: 1999 No 10 [s 9][305]
+    Compare: 1999 No 10 [s 9][308]

+    Section 135(1): amended, on 1 July 2013, by [section 413][300] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 136 Non-compliance with direction about removal of body

-*   Every person commits an offence against this section, and is liable on summary conviction to a fine not exceeding $2,000, who---
+*   Every person commits an offence against this section, and is liable on conviction to a fine not exceeding $2,000, who---

     *   (a) fails or refuses to comply with a direction about the removal of a body under [section 20][24]; or

     *   (b) hinders or prevents any person from complying with a direction about the removal of a body under [section 20][24].

-    Compare: 1988 No 111 [s 43(2)][306]
+    Compare: 1988 No 111 [s 43(2)][309]

+    Section 136: amended, on 1 July 2013, by [section 413][300] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 137 Failure or refusal to give report required

-*   Every pathologist or doctor commits an offence against this section, and is liable on summary conviction to a fine not exceeding $1,000, who, without reasonable excuse, fails or refuses to give to a coroner a report required under---
+*   Every pathologist or doctor commits an offence against this section, and is liable on conviction to a fine not exceeding $1,000, who, without reasonable excuse, fails or refuses to give to a coroner a report required under---

     *   (a) [section 31(6)][37] (coroner may direct post-mortem); or

     *   (b) [section 40][46] (coroner may require person's doctor to report).

-    Compare: 1988 No 111 [s 43(1)][306]
+    Compare: 1988 No 111 [s 43(1)][309]

+    Section 137: amended, on 1 July 2013, by [section 413][300] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 138 False or misleading statement for purposes of section 64(3)

-*   Every person commits an offence against this section, and is liable on conviction on indictment to imprisonment for a term not exceeding 7 years, who makes a written statement as to the identity of a person for the purposes of [section 64(3)][73] (duties of coroner who decides not to open inquiry)---
+*   Every person commits an offence against this section, and is liable on conviction to imprisonment for a term not exceeding 7 years, who makes a written statement as to the identity of a person for the purposes of [section 64(3)][73] (duties of coroner who decides not to open inquiry)---

     *   (a) knowing the statement to be false; and

     *   (b) intending to mislead people who might rely upon it.

-    Compare: 1988 No 111 [s 43(4)][306]
+    Compare: 1988 No 111 [s 43(4)][309]

+    Section 138: amended, on 1 July 2013, by [section 413][300] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 139 Publication of information in contravention of section 71 or prohibition under section 74

-*   Every person commits an offence against this section, and is liable on summary conviction to a fine not exceeding $5,000 in the case of a body corporate, or $1,000 in any other case, who publishes or permits to be published any information in contravention of---
+*   Every person commits an offence against this section, and is liable on conviction to a fine not exceeding $5,000 in the case of a body corporate, or $1,000 in any other case, who publishes or permits to be published any information in contravention of---

     *   (a) [section 71][80] (which relates to restrictions on the making public of details of self-inflicted deaths); or

     *   (b) a prohibition under [section 74][83] (which empowers the coroner to prohibit the making public of evidence given at any part of inquiry proceedings).

-    Compare: 1988 No 111 [s 43(3)][306]
+    Compare: 1988 No 111 [s 43(3)][309]

+    Section 139: amended, on 1 July 2013, by [section 413][300] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Technical provisions